KnowWhereGraph/knowwheregraph.github.io/ontology.md

 3. Injuries caused directly by the incident
 4. Injuries caused indirectly by the incident

 Each of these nodes is a `sosa:Observation` and can be queried the same way.
 For a complete list of types of data, refer to the ontology.
-In addition to the observation having a type --- it *also* has an important field `sosa:observedProperty`.
+In addition to the observation having a type &mdash; it *also* has an important field `sosa:observedProperty`.
 This is also used to filter queries to the desired type.
 Again, the ontology lists the various properties that have been observed.

 <img src="./images/ontology/data_types.png" alt="drawing" width="900"/>